 And the name?
 Coral’s intricate reef systems protect shorelines and give cover for organisms to connect and evolve.
 Like coral, we aim to create the structure to help communities thrive.

-The Coral Project is a unique collaboration between the Mozilla Foundation, The New York Times, and The Washington Post, funded by a grant from the John S. and James L. Knight Foundation.
+The Coral Project was founded as a unique collaboration between the Mozilla Foundation, The New York Times, and The Washington Post, funded by a grant from the John S. and James L. Knight Foundation.
 Our current funders are The Democracy Fund, the Rita Allen Foundation, and Mozilla.

 About the Team

 Andrew Losowsky, Project Lead

 I drink a lot of tea.
 Previously: The Huffington Post, News Corp, John S. Knight Fellow at Stanford University, start ups.
 Also currently: Adjunct in the Journalism+Design program at The New School in New York.

 Wyatt Johnson, Lead Engineer